-- maintain a liquidity coverage ratio of not less than 100% (temporarily reduced to 85% until June 2022, to 90% until September 2022, to 92.5% until December 2022, to 95% until March 2023 and to 97.5% until June 2023 in response to the COVID-19 pandemic); - maintain a foreign currency liquidity coverage ratio of not less than 80% (temporarily reduced to 70% until June 2022 for purposes of increasing foreign currency liquidity in the Korean financial markets); and - submit monthly reports with respect to the maintenance of these ratios.
+- maintain a liquidity coverage ratio of not less than 100% (temporarily reduced to 92.5% until June 2023 in response to the COVID-19 pandemic); - maintain a foreign currency liquidity coverage ratio of not less than 80% (temporarily reduced to 70% until June 2022 for purposes of increasing foreign currency liquidity in the Korean financial markets); and - submit monthly reports with respect to the maintenance of these ratios.

 In April 2020, in order to encourage financial institutions to provide financial support to companies adversely affected by COVID-19, the Financial Services Commission announced that it would temporarily lower the required liquidity coverage ratio to 85% and the required foreign currency liquidity coverage ratio to 70%.
-Following a series of extensions by the Financial Services Commission, the temporary deregulation measures for the foreign currency liquidity coverage ratio are currently scheduled to expire at the end of June 2022, while the temporary deregulation measures for the liquidity coverage ratio will incrementally return to normal until its final expiration in June 2023.
+Following a series of extensions by the Financial Services Commission, the temporary deregulation measures for the foreign currency liquidity coverage ratio expired at the end of June 2022, and the temporary deregulation measures for the liquidity coverage ratio will incrementally return to normal, but the timeline for such normalization to 100% has not been finalized yet.

-The Monetary Policy Committee of the Bank of Korea is empowered to fix and alter minimum reserve requirements that banks must maintain against their deposit liabilities.
+The Monetary Policy Board of the Bank of Korea is empowered to fix and alter minimum reserve requirements that banks must maintain against their deposit liabilities.
 The current minimum reserve ratios are:

-- 7% of average balances for Won currency demand deposits outstanding; - 0% of average balances for Won currency employee asset establishment savings deposits, employee long-term savings deposits, employee house purchase savings deposits, long-term house purchase savings deposits, household long-term savings deposits and employee preferential savings deposits outstanding (with respect to employee-related deposits and long-term household savings deposits, only if such deposits were made prior to February 28, 2013); and - 2% of average balances for Won currency time deposits, installment savings deposits, mutual installments, housing installments and certificates of deposit outstanding.
+- 7% of average balances for Won currency demand deposits outstanding; - 0% of average balances for Won currency employee asset establishment savings deposits, employee long-term savings deposits, employee house purchase savings deposits, long-term house purchase savings deposits, household long-term savings deposits and employee preferential savings deposits outstanding (with respect to employee-related deposits and household long-term savings deposits, only if such deposits were made prior to February 28, 2013); and - 2% of average balances for Won currency time deposits, installment savings deposits, mutual installments, housing installments and certificates of deposit outstanding.

 For foreign currency deposit liabilities, a 2% minimum reserve ratio is applied to time deposits with a maturity of one month or longer, certificates of deposit with a maturity of 30 days or longer and savings deposits with a maturity of six months or longer and a 7% minimum reserve ratio is applied to other deposits.
-A 1% minimum reserve ratio applies to deposits in offshore accounts, immigrant accounts and resident accounts opened by financial institutions (excluding bank holding companies) and the Export-Import Bank of Korea as well as foreign currency certificates of deposit held by account holders of such offshore accounts, immigrant accounts and resident accounts opened by financial institutions (excluding bank holding companies) and the Export-Import Bank of Korea.
+A 1% minimum reserve ratio applies to deposits in offshore accounts, immigrant accounts and resident accounts opened by foreign exchange banks as well as foreign currency certificates of deposit held by account holders of such offshore accounts, immigrant accounts and resident accounts opened by foreign exchange banks.